Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 - Quantize strategically: Prefer Q4_K_M or Q3_K for sub-2GB operation; adjust

---ctx-size(context tokens) cleverly. - Online memory matters: Use LightMem patterns for building meaningful per-device memory (not just context window stuffing).
+--ctx-size(context tokens) to fit your RAM budget. - On-device memory matters: Use LightMem patterns for building meaningful per-device memory (not just context window stuffing).

 - Stay offline, add sync only if needed for dumb, end-to-end encrypted operations.